Mrityunjay383/Chatbot/README.md

 # Chatbot Component

-This repository contains a versatile chatbot component suitable for various applications where a chatbot is required.
-With seamless integration and dynamic output functionalities, users can interact with the chatbot to achieve their objectives effectively.
-The chatbot supports various output types, including messages, multi-choice prompts, questions with input fields, and multi-select options.
-Additionally, users can upload media to Firestore directly through the chatbot interface.
+This versatile chatbot component offers seamless integration and dynamic output functionalities for diverse applications.
+With support for messages, multi-choice prompts, questions with input fields, and multi-select options, users can interact effectively.
+Plus, it enables direct media uploads to Firestore, enhancing the interactive experience

 ## Technologies Used